harshibar/yogi-cam/README.md

 ## TL;DR

-I built a doggy cam (using Claude and a Raspberry Pi) to train my dog with separation anxiety.
+I built a doggy cam (using Claude and Raspberry Pi) to train my dog with separation anxiety.

 Before, he’d bark after being left alone for 3 seconds.
 Now, he can go 30+ minutes without barking!